PrinceReubenSam/mysql_data_warehouse_project/docs/README.md

 ## Project Overview

 **Goal:**
-Build a modern data warehouse using **SQL Server** that integrates sales data from multiple sources and enables analytics for informed business decision-making.
+Build a modern data warehouse using **MySQL** that integrates sales data from multiple sources and enables analytics for informed business decision-making.

 ---